 As a result of tax reform, the IRS released the new income tax withholding tables in January and your employer probably entered those new withholding amounts into the payroll system in February.
 It was estimated that about 90% of taxpayers would see an increase in their take home pay once the new withholding tables were implemented.
-While lower tax rates and more money in your paycheck sounds like a good thing, it may come back to bite you when you file your taxes for 2018.
+While lower tax rates and more money in your paycheck sounds like a good thing, it may come back to bite you when you file your taxes.

 The Tax Withholding Guessing Game

 Knowing the correct amount to withhold for federal and state income taxes from your paycheck is a bit of a guessing game.
 Withhold too little throughout the year and when you file your taxes you have a tax bill waiting for you equal to the amount of the shortfall.
 Withhold too much and you will receive a big tax refund but that also means you gave the government an interest free loan for the year.
-It’s usually better to keep that money in your pocket.

 There are two items that tell your employer how much to withhold for federal income tax from your paycheck: